ssamot/t5arc/docs/example_discriptions_for_llms/example_05f2a901.rst

-Example 05f2a901
+Task 05f2a901

-The Example has 3 pairs of Input- Output Canvasses.
+The Task has 3 pairs of Input- Output Canvasses.

 Pair 1.
 Input Canvas has size [9, 14]